sbielmann/uae4arm-rpi/gameshell/Readme.txt

 flash_file=/home/cpi/games/Amiga/cd32.nvr
 cdimage0=/home/cpi/games/Amiga/TimeGal.iso,image

-3.5 Giana Sisters SE
+3.5 Giana Sisters SE on CD32

 Same as TimeGal, download from same place, however:
 - GianaSistersSE.uae

+3.6 Deluxe Galaga on CD32

+You may download Deluxe Galaga from: https://www.amigafuture.de/ for free.
+This game does not fit entirely on the screen, that is why we have to shift the Y axis to see at least the game scores and whole ship width.
+Example configuration file is:
+- DeluxeGalaga.uae

-3.6 Extra controls
+3.7 Extra controls

 Some games need more than just the normal Joystick input used for directions and the fire button.
 Hybris for example uses the RETURN key to expand the ship